These Peanut Butter Cup Chocolate Cookies are like two desserts in one! You get an amazing chocolate cookie PLUS a yummy peanut butter cup.

-Last week as I was visiting some of my favorite blogs, I saw a recipe for chocolate chip cookies with an Oreo cookie hidden in the middle.
+Last week as I was visiting some of my favorite blogs, I saw this recipe for chocolate chip cookies with an Oreo cookie hidden in the middle.
 Of course, I pinned it immediately and vowed to surprise my kids with them (perhaps as a Valentine’s Day treat) and then my mind started wandering to all the other surprises I could bake into the center of a cookie.

-After four practice batches, which earned my children’s eternal support of my blogging career since they got to eat all of the failures (I will share the story of those failures in another post that will filed under “entertainment”), I finally had a recipe that was worthy of sharing.
+After four practice batches, which earned my children’s eternal support of my blogging career since they got to eat all of the failures (I will share the story of those failures in another post that will be filed under “entertainment”), I finally had a recipe that was worthy of sharing.

 Special note: I ended up baking them in a muffin tin rather than on a cookie sheet to keep them from spreading out into pancake-sized cookies (though my kids were big fans of that particular version).

 I hope you enjoy these peanut butter cup chocolate cookies as much as we did.
 My kids are also rooting for your support since if encouraged, I might continue my kitchen experiments which result in a lot of extra goodies for them.

 How to Make Peanut Butter Cup Chocolate Cookies

 To make these peanut butter cup chocolate cookies, you’ll need all the ingredients you’d typically need for double chocolate chip cookies, plus some full-sized peanut butter cups.

 Step 1: Mix Dry Ingredients

 To begin, add flour, baking soda, salt, and cocoa powder to a medium bowl.
 Whisk together with a fork to combine.